SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 ## Eligibility Check

-If you want to **build your own menu** and display **at least** one wallet like **Apple Pay** or **Google Pay**, you need to do an eligibility check.
+If you want to **build your own menu** and display **at least** one wallet like **Apple Pay** or **Click to Pay**, you need to do an eligibility check.
 This is to ensure that the wallet is supported on the payer's device or browser.

 Swedbank Pay provides a script to do this check, with the URL `ecom.<environment>.payex.com/checkout/core/integration.` Environments